PwshLab/PrimeFinder/README.md

 # PrimeFinder
- C++ program to calculate all prime number pairs under 10.000.000 as fast as possible
+ C++ program to find all 32-bit prime numbers quickly